Last updated: November 24, 2020

 "Opt-in" can generally be defined as a situation where contacts themselves submit their email address to an organization, with the expectation that they'll receive marketing emails as a result.
-The consent granted to receive marketing emails can be implied or express.

 When marketing to a global audience, it's important to understand email marketing compliance.
 A fundamental part of email compliance is understanding the difference between implied and express opt-in consent.Implied consent